 - Measure your flour correctly!
 Adding too much flour to the recipe is the most common mistake that will yield dry and dense cookies.
 The best and easiest way to measure flour is by using a digital scale.
 If you don’t have one, fluff your flour with a spoon, sprinkle it into your measuring cup, and use a knife to level it off.

-- If you only have one baking sheet, make sure it has cooled thoroughly before adding the second batch of thumbprint cookies to it.
+- If you only have one baking sheet, make sure it has cooled thoroughly before adding the second batch of thumbprint cookies.
 A cool cookie sheet will help prevent the cookies from spreading.

 - If you’re having difficulty filling the indent with jam, you can transfer the jam to a piping bag to pipe the jam into the cookies.